Padmapriya-vemula/Pixel-vault-finder-main/README.md

 ## 🤝 Contribution Guidelines

-We welcome contributions to improve Pixel Vault Finder!
+We welcome contributions to improve Photo Vault!

 **Fork this repository.**